-The senior employees included in the table are those who have responsibility for management of SPT to the extent that the person has power to direct or control the major activities of the organisation (including activities involving the expenditure of money), during the report to which the Report relates, whether solely or collectively with other persons.
+The senior employees included in the table are those who have responsibility for management of SPT to the extent that the person has power to direct or control the major activities of the organisation (including activities involving the expenditure of money), during the period to which the Report relates, whether solely or collectively with other persons.
+Following the retiral of the previous Chief Executive, Gordon Maclennan, Valerie Davidson, who was previously the Assistant Chief Executive took up the roll as Chief Executive.
+Following the appointment, a review of the senior team was undertaken with the Director of Finance & Corporate Support and Director of Subway as Chief Officers now being included as senior employees for the Remuneration report purposes.
+The full year remuneration for the Director of Finance & Corporate Support and Director of Subway have been included for completeness.

 The salary of senior employees is set by reference to national local authority arrangements.
 The Scottish Joint Negotiating Committee for Local Authority Services sets the salaries for the Chief Executives of Scottish Local Authorities.
 SPT sets the salary of the Chief Executive with reference to this framework.
-The salaries of the Assistant Chief Executives and Directors are based on a percentage of the Chief Executive's salary.
-Assistant Chief Executive's receive approximately 85% of the Chief Executive's salary and Directors receive approximately 75% of Assistant Chief Executive's salary.
-These arrangements were approved by the Partnership on 24 March 2006.
+These arrangements were approved by the Partnership on 24 March 2006 and reaffirmed by the Recruitment Committee on 22 October 2021.